 Anjali is currently serving in the role of Acting Executive Director at the Alliance.
 Prior to this, she was the Alliance's Development Manager for over three years, working closely with the staff on all strategic fundraising efforts.
-She also works as a development consultant for Project for Empty Space, a nonprofit visual arts organization dedicated to social engagement and change through creative placemaking, in Newark, NJ; and serves on the board of the South Asian Women's Creative Collective (SAWCC), a multidisciplinary arts nonprofit organization dedicated to the development and visibility of emerging and established South Asian women artists.
-Anjali was a participant of the New York Foundation for the Arts (NYFA) 2016 Emerging Leaders Program for Arts Administrators, as well as the Leadership Education for Asian Pacifics (LEAP) 2016-17 Emerging Leaders Program.
+She also works as a development consultant for Project for Empty Space, a nonprofit visual arts organization dedicated to social engagement and change through contemporary art, in Newark, NJ; and serves on the board of the South Asian Women's Creative Collective (SAWCC), a multidisciplinary arts nonprofit organization dedicated to the development and visibility of emerging and established South Asian women artists.
+Anjali was a participant of New York Foundation for the Arts (NYFA) 2016 Emerging Leaders Program for Arts Administrators, as well as Leadership Education for Asian Pacifics (LEAP) 2016-17 Emerging Leaders Program.
 From 2003-2008, Anjali was the Programs Director at the Asian American Writers' Workshop, where she organized the reading series, panel discussions, writing workshops, anthology publications, and literary awards; and she has also worked in various capacities in book publishing and for individual authors and artists.
 Anjali studied in the Master of Library and Information Science program at Rutgers University (New Brunswick, NJ) and completed a BA in English from Ohio University (Athens, OH).

 Board of Directors